TheOriginalGeez/Cupid/README.md

 - Take the Aether Suite Spell Tome
 - Click on the spell tome in your inventory.

 You can use this spell to teleport to a HUB with many different modern locations.
+Useful for screenshots, doesn't have any quests or purpose for gameplay.
+Same with Goma Pero Land.

 You can get to Goma Pero Land by fast traveling to it through the map.